TakudzwaGutsa/Data-Analyst-Portfolio/README.md

 Skills Demonstrated: Data cleaning, pivot table analysis, interactive dashboards, data visualization, trend analysis

-Results:
-1st one shows average income per purchase by gender.
-Data shows that the average income for Females who bought the bikes was $76875 and average income for females who did not buy bikes is $71111.
-Average income for Males who bought bikes is $61250 and for those who did not buy it is $61250.
 ---

 ### 2. World Layoffs Data Exploration | SQL